 How ADA Helps

-ADA provides resources that will help you learn more about IEPs—what the law requires, what information a typical IEP contains, how IEPs are developed, and much more.
-You have certain rights as a parents of a child with special needs, and we want to make sure you understand everything contained within your child’s IEP, and alleviate any concerns you may have.
+ADA provides IEP resources that will help you learn more about IEPs—what the law requires, what information a typical IEP contains, how IEPs are developed, and much more.
+You have certain rights as a parents of a child with special needs, and we want to make sure you understand everything contained within your child’s IEP, as well as give you IEP resources to alleviate any concerns you may have.

-We can also direct you toward where to receive help with your IEP, including obtaining someone who can attend meetings with you, help you get services, and assist you with your educational plan for your child.
+We can also direct you toward where to receive help with your IEP resources, including obtaining someone who can attend meetings with you, help you get services, and assist you with your educational plan for your child.

 We welcome you to reach out for help.
 Please contact us today.